 Where to stay in Domaso

-Villa Vinicia is a stunning 17th Century property that has been refurbished to house a range of rooms and apartments.
+Villa Vinicia: Villa Vinicia is a stunning 17th Century property that has been refurbished to house a range of rooms and apartments.
 The interiors are a breath-taking mix of old and new, with wrought iron beds side-by-side with modern Jacuzzis.
 The property also features a large swimming pool and a hot tub.
+Click here for more information and to check the latest prices.

-Hotel Europa Venini is a great choice for families, with double, twin and family rooms available.
-The hotel features comfortable bedrooms, a swimming pool, a restaurant, small gym and pristine gardens.
+Hotel Europa Venini: Hotel Europa Venini is a great choice for families, with double, twin, and family rooms available.
+The hotel features comfortable bedrooms, a swimming pool, a restaurant, a small gym, and pristine gardens.
 The hotel is family-run and the staff are fantastic so you’re sure to have an incredible stay.
+Click here for more information and to check the latest prices.

 As you will surely realise when you visit Lake Como, there are many touristy towns on the Lake, and some which are more authentic and inhabited predominately by locals, and Lenno is certainly one of these.
 For visitors, Lenno is the perfect place to spend a day, or even just an afternoon wandering around, taking in its abundance of natural beauty and Italian charm.